-In this post, you will learn about question words in the Hebrew language.
+In this post you will learn about questions words in the Hebrew langauge.

 Today I am going to kill two birds with one stone.

 In this article you will learn: The days of the week in Hebrew.
 And as well, how to say in Hebrew: First, Second, Third…

 Spoiler Alert: Up until Saturday it’s the same for both

 Let’s talk about the days of the week.
 Let’s start with Sunday.